nadavlab/CPLLM/README.md

 ### 2. Data Extraction
 You can use the provided Jupyter notebooks to create the data required for fine-tuning the model.
 We have two notebooks for data extraction:

-2.1) Data Extraction for Next Diagnosis Prediction
+2.1) Data Extraction for Next Diagnosis Prediction:
 Use the `medbert-fine-tuning-data-extraction-eicu_crd.ipynb` notebook to extract data for next diagnosis prediction.

-2.2) Data Extraction for Next Visit Diagnosis Prediction Use the `medbert-fine-tuning-data-extraction-mimic-iv.ipynb` notebook to extract data for next visit diagnosis prediction.
+2.2) Data Extraction for Next Visit Diagnosis Prediction:
+Use the `medbert-fine-tuning-data-extraction-mimic-iv.ipynb` notebook to extract data for next visit diagnosis prediction.

+2.3) Data Extraction for Readmission Prediction

+`pip install pyhealth`

+Then, use the script available at https://github.com/nadavlab/CPLLM/blob/main/readmission-data-extraction.py to utilize pyhealth for readmission data extraction.

 ### 3. Fine-Tuning
 After extracting the required data, you can fine-tune the CPLLM model.
 Make sure to modify the configuration variables in the `cpllm.py` code to suit your specific use case.